kartik0905/Backend-Project/readme.md

-# 📽️ Full Stack Video Platform Backend
+# 📽️ VideoTube – Full Stack Video Platform Backend

 A powerful backend for a full-fledged video-sharing platform built with Node.js, Express, MongoDB, and Cloudinary.
 It handles everything from user authentication to video uploads, playlists, likes, subscriptions, and much more.